ilmanzo/honey-ssh-pot/README.md

 Curious about who and how attempts ssh login to your home server ?
 Me too...
 So I wrote a very simple ssh honeypot, just to collect interesting info about the kind guys who knocks my door :)

 warning: this is safe, but don't run the service (well, ANY service) as root user.
 Even better if you can run it as a dedicate unprivileged user.

 This program is only for didactic use and not intended for deployment in a production network environment.

-If you want to have it exposed on the public internet, so you must remap port 22 of your wan router to the internal server port ( 2222 by default)...
+If you want to have it exposed on the public internet, you must map port 22 of your wan router to the internal server port ( 2222 by default)...
 **Do it at your risk!**